Upgrading HDFS

 hdfscluster.hdfs.stackable.tech/simple-hdfs patched

-deployedProductVersion is located in the status subresource, which will not be modified by most graphical editors, and kubectl requires the --subresource=status flag.
+deployedProductVersion is located in the status subresource, which is not modified by most graphical editors, and kubectl requires the --subresource=status flag.

-The NameNodes will then be restarted a final time, taking them out of compatibility mode.
+The NameNodes are then restarted a final time, taking them out of compatibility mode.